Why Asian Frontier Markets?

 Frontier markets in Asia have historically displayed low correlations with developed markets while some markets such as Bangladesh and Iraq have a negative correlation with the MSCI World Index.
 This kind of diversification is not available in other equity asset classes and provides much needed diversification for investors.

-(Source: Bloomberg, based on 5 years monthly data)
+(Source: Bloomberg, based on 5 years monthly data, as of October 2019)

 Asian frontier markets trade at very attractive valuations